 If you choose 1, you are on your way to clearing the very demanding IAS exam.
 If you choose the second option, you know where you are heading.
 Discipline in life is key when it comes to achieving your dreams, whatever they may be.
 Life is full of such decisions.
 You have to choose between what is good for you and what is easy.

-In order to succeed in any endeavor particularly something as daunting as the USPC exam, you must have the willpower to force yourself to do what is not easy.
+In order to succeed in any endeavour particularly something as daunting as the USPC exam, you must have the willpower to force yourself to do what is not easy.
 You have to convince yourself to tread a path filled with stones.
 This is not easy to do.
-Read on for a few tips on how to improve your willpower and crack the IAS exam.

 Meditation is one of the most powerful tools to enhance your life.
 This can improve your willpower, and help you reach your peak in terms of productivity and performance.
 Engage in meditation for at least ten minutes per day.
 It works like magic.